Born: February 14, 1946

 In 1973, he left his brother and father's act to form a jazz-rock group called Severance.

 Hines made his Broadway debut in Eubie for which he received a Tony Award nomination.
 He followed that with Comin' Uptown and Sophisticated Ladies, both of which earned him a Tony award.
 For his work on Jelly's Last Jam, Hines won three more Tonys and a Theatre World Award.

-Since then, Hines has proven himself a versatile actor and he has starred in everything from musical dramas in which he showed off his dancing ability in films like Tap and The Cotton Club, to straight dramas like The Preacher's Wife.
-Hines has also dabbled in comedies like Renaissance Man, sci-fi/horror Wolfen and action films Running Scared.
+After that, Hines proved himself a versatile actor by starring in everything from musical dramas in which he showed off his dancing ability in films like Tap and The Cotton Club, to straight dramas like The Preacher's Wife (1996).
+He also dabbled in comedies such as Renaissance Man, sci-fi/horror Wolfen and action films Running Scared(1986).